Step 1: write the tests first def test_add_positive(): assert add(2, 3) == 5 def test_add_negative(): assert add(-1, -1) == -2 def test_add_zero(): assert add(0, 42) == 42 # Step 2: paste the tests into your AI chat and say: # "Write the `add` function so all three tests pass." # Step 3: the AI almo

 The big idea: a test is a prompt the machine can verify.
 Writing tests first turns every AI coding session into a tight loop: target, generate, check, done.

-What is the core idea behind "Tests as Prompts — an Unexpected Superpower"?
+What is the main idea of "Tests as Prompts — an Unexpected Superpower"?

-Which best describes the scope of "Tests as Prompts — an Unexpected Superpower"?
+Which action would help you apply "Tests as Prompts — an Unexpected Superpower" responsibly?